Dear Grant Applicants,

 - You are a painter.
 For the purposes of this grant, painting is considered the application of various media (oil, acrylic, gouache, ink, tempera, watercolor, egg tempera, casein, enamel) on paper, canvas, fabric, or wood.
 This includes fresco.
 This excludes mixed media, encaustic, collage, dry pastels, chalk, digital paintings, prints, and work in graphite or drawings.
 The use of multiple paint mediums is allowed (ie mixing acrylics with oil paints).
 Do not submit images in ANY of these excluded mediums as they will not be reviewed.
 Only paintings will be considered.

 - You are American.
 You must be either a citizen of the United States or have permanent residency in the United States, though you can be presently living abroad.

 - A need for financial support must be clear and demonstrated.

 The 2020 grant has been suspended.
 Please check back for the 2021 deadline.
-If you’d like to review the application, you may do so online or download and complete in Word (if prompted, press the “Enable Editing” button at the top of the page) and send it to us in the mail.
+If you’d like to review the application, you may do so online or download in Word (if prompted, press the “Enable Editing” button at the top of the page) and send it to us in the mail.
 We do not accept hand-written applications.
 Once we reopen, we invite and encourage you to apply for the 2021 Lillian Orlowsky and William Freed Grant.

 This is an anonymous application.
 All applications are processed by PAAM staff and assigned a number before the jurors receive your materials.
 Your name should only appear on the Personal Information section of the Application Form.